Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Evaluating VIMs for predictors of suicide risk

-To estimate VIMs at each of the six timepoints and summaries across the time series, we estimated prediction functions based on several variable sets.
-The variable sets that we considered are: (1) no variables; (2) PHQi9; (3) age and sex (base set); (4) age, sex, and PHQi9; (5) age, sex, and prior self-harm; and (6) age, sex, prior self-harm, and PHQi9.
-The add-in VIM for PHQi9 can be computed by comparing variable set 2 to variable set 1 (importance of PHQi9 alone); variable set 4 to variable set 3 (importance of PHQi9 relative to age and sex); and variable set 6 to variable set 5 (importance of PHQi9 relative to age, sex, and prior self-harm).
-This latter comparison is identical to the leave-out VIM for PHQi9 in the setting where the only measured covariates are age, sex, prior self-harm, and PHQi9.
-We used AUC to define the VIM at each timepoint, because AUC is often used to describe the overall fit of suicide risk prediction models \citep[see, e.g.,][]{shortreed2023}.
-Other metrics (e.g., sensitivity at a given threshold of predicted risk) are useful to investigate as well and would complement this approach \citep{wolock2024importance}.
+To estimate VIMs at each of the six timepoints and summaries across the time series, we estimated prediction functions based on several variable sets (all variable sets in Table~\ref{tab:varsets}).
+The variable sets that we consider are: no variables; PHQi9 alone; age, sex, and prior self-harm (first base set); age, sex, prior self-harm, and PHQi9; demographic, prior self-harm, and diagnosis and utilization variables (second base set); demographic, prior self-harm, diagnosis and utilization variables, and Charlson comorbidity score (all variables but PHQi9); demographic, prior self-harm, diagnosis and utilization variables, and PHQi9; and all variables.
+These correspond to variable sets 1, 2, 5, 6, 9, 12, 13, and 15 of Table~\ref{tab:varsets}.
+The add-in VIM for PHQi9 can be computed by comparing variable set 2 to variable set 1 (importance of PHQi9 alone); variable set 6 to variable set 5 (importance of PHQi9 relative to age, sex, and prior self-harm); and variable set 13 to variable set 6 (importance of PHQi9 relative to demographic, prior self-harm, and diagnosis and utilization variables).
+The leave-out VIM of PHQi9 is computed by comparing variable set 15 to variable set 12.
+We used AUC to define the VIM at each timepoint, because AUC is often used to describe the overall fit of suicide risk prediction models \citep[see, e.g.,][]{simon2016risk,kessler2017predicting,walsh2018,sanderson2019predicting,shortreed2023,minus2025behavior}.
+We also considered PPV and sensitivity at the 95$^\text{th}$ percentile of predicted risk to complement this approach \citep{wolock2024importance}.